Integrating contactless credit and debit payment with Transit

 If you do not provide a URL, the “Fare info” button will not appear.

-Advantages: Full-fledged functionality, including fare schedule information updated directly by the transit system
+Advantages: Full-fledged functionality, with complete fare information (including indication of free transfers) updated directly by the transit system

-Requirements: Requires agency to deploy and maintain Fares V2 as part of its GTFS dataset
+Requirements: Agency must deploy and maintain Fares V2 as part of its GTFS dataset

 If your system provides an up-to-date deployment of GTFS-Fares V2 to inform riders of fare schedules, be sure to include a contactless fare media option in fare_products.txt by using the fare_media_type=3 value.
 You can learn more about this in technical documentation on GTFS.org.
 (Note that a fare_media_type=3 value on its own is insufficient for this feature to function; it must be part of a valid, built-out GTFS-Fares V2 deployment.)